Pharm-Nelson/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that creates a directory name
+betty in my first directory